 There is no "extra credit," in the common sense of the term.
-Extraneous activities cannot substitute directly for language competence.
+Extraneous activities cannot substitute directly for acquiring language competence.
 But there is an easy way for you to improve your grade: revise the work you do in the course and resubmit it for re-evaluation.
 Your instructor will be available to help you.
-Revisions of assignments, projects, and tests are due one week after your material is returned to you.
+Revisions of assignments, projects, and tests are due one week after your material is returned to you, unless otherwise announced.